vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-02-14-rag-application-with-langchain.markdown

 ### Step 2 : Breaking the information into smaller chunks

 We've all the necessary data for developing our RAG application.
 Now, it's time to break down this information into smaller chunks.
 Later, we'll utilize an embedding model to convert these chunks into their respective embeddings.
-But why it's important?
+But why is it important?

 Think of it like this: If you're tasked with digesting a 100-page book all at once and then asked a specific question about it, it would be challenging to retrieve the necessary information from the entire book to provide an answer.
 However, if you're permitted to break the book into smaller, manageable chunks—let's say 10 pages each—and each chunk is labeled with an index from 0 to 9, the process becomes much simpler.
 When the same question is posed after this breakdown, you can easily locate the relevant chunk based on its index and then extract the information needed to answer the question accurately.